Woman smiling during a meeting with her coach

 • What if this or that constraint were removed?
 Would it change things?

-• What are advantages and disadvantages to these options?
+• What are the advantages and disadvantages of these options?

 • What obstacles stand in the way?